 Actually SQL * Plus is much more complete than SQLCMD, but that does not detract from SQLCMD, which was of great help to me on a demand where I needed to run an 500 MB SQL script to import data on a SQL Server basis.
 I tried by Management Studio some 10x, but it did not load the file or not.
 The solution was to resort to the well-known SQLCMD, which did the activity with 1 command line, no problem.

-I will not extend too much, because there are actually many and many parameters of SQLCMD, besides commands of the tool itself to "program" in it, like some macros, variable definition, etc. I will focus only on key features.
-If you want to dig deeper, I suggest visiting the Microsoft SQLCMD Page or check this link
+I won't go into too much, because there really are several and several SQLCMD parameters, in addition to commands from the tool itself to "program" it, like some macros, definition of variables, etc. I will focus only on the main features.
+If you feel like going deeper, I suggest visiting the Microsoft SQLCMD Page or check this link

-- -d <database>: Specifies the name of the database that the command will execute.
-This parameter is currently obsolete and should be deactivated in future versions, being replaced by the USE command [bank].
+- -d : Used to specify the name of the database that the command will be executed.
+This parameter is currently obsolete and should be disabled in future versions, being replaced by the USE [bank] command.

-- -S <server>: Serves to specify the connecting server of SQL Server.
-If you want to connect to a non-default instance or the server has a non-default port (1433), use the syntax:
+- -S : Used to specify the connection server for SQL Server.
+If you want to connect to an instance other than the default or the server has a different port than the default (1433), use the syntax:

 Ex: sqlcmd -S home_server \ instanceTest, 1453

-- -A: Lets you connect to the server with a dedicated Dedicated Administrator Connection (DAC) connection
+- -A: Allows you to connect to the server with a dedicated connection for the database administrator (Dedicated Administrator Connection - DAC)

 - -E: Attempts to connect to the server using Windows Authentication authentication mode.
-It is not necessary to enter the username or password, since the connection is made using the user logged in the machine, which is previously registered in Active Directory.
-If the -P or -U parameters are not entered, this parameter is used automatically.
+It is not necessary to inform the user or password, since the connection is made using the user logged on the machine, which is previously registered in Active Directory.
+If the -P or -U parameters are not entered, that parameter is used automatically.

-- -U <user> -P <password>: Attempts to connect to the server using SQL Server Authentication authentication mode, where a user and password must be entered and that user must have been previously created in the server management policies (No Management Studio, Security> Logins)
+- -U -P : Attempts to connect to the server using SQL Server Authentication authentication mode, where it is necessary to enter a user and password and this user must have been previously created in the server's user policies (No Management Studio, Security> Logins)

 File Input and Output Parameters

-- -i <file>: Defines the input file to be executed by SQLCMD.
-If part of the path has spaces, use quotation marks (I always use spaces or not).
+- -i : Defines the input file to be executed by SQLCMD.
+If part of the path has spaces, quotation marks are used (I always use it, with space or not).

 Ex: sqlcmd -S pc-casa -i “C: \ My Files \ query.sql”

-- -o <file>: Defines the output file, where output messages returned by SQLCMD will be written.
+- -O : Defines the output file, where the output messages returned by SQLCMD will be recorded.

 - -e: Set queries contained in the input file to appear in the output file as well.